-First, orsay offers intimate glimpses of auguste sculpture and moreau works within a light, walkable flow.
-Short lines greet early arrivals, so the pace stays calm.
+First, Orsay offers intimate glimpses of Auguste sculpture and Moreau works within a light, walkable flow.
+Short lines Greet early arrivals, so the pace stays calm.
 A nearby corner yields a compact museums vibe without the usual queue, ideal for part of a day that blends culture and ease.

 Quiet, practical guides to two Carnavalet memories and three peaceful museums